Image credit Norris

 Below is the seating chart for Grandstand 1 at the Montreal Grand Prix.

-As the chart shows the grandstand is split up in to 13 different sections.
-The start line is directly in front of section 1 and the podium is just a little further on.
+As the chart shows the grandstand is split up in to a number of different sections.
+The start line and podium are directly in front of section 1.
+Sections 13 and 14 don’t exist, it goes from 12 to 15.

 The seat numbers increase from left to right as you stand on the track and look at the stand.
 The numbers start from 1 at the beginning of each section.